adrirubio/Perceptron/README.md

       `"transfer_learning_model"`
       `"object_detection_model"`
     - Though please do be aware the three models named above train and work flawlessly, but the actual inference code (Perceptron.py) is a bit outdated and as lately I have       been focusing on the AI models the inference code and manual commands might have some bugs.
     - Sorry that Perceptron is not yet fully functional.
+I'm working my hardest.

 ---